 Children in the United States who do not receive routine vaccinations still become very sick and sometimes die from vaccine-preventable diseases.
 For example, before a vaccine was developed, Haemophilus influenzae type b (Hib) was the leading cause of bacterial meningitis in children (which can cause brain damage or deafness).
 Hib infection is now rare in the United States.
 From 2009 to 2018, there were only 36 severe cases in children younger than 5 years of age, and 26 of theses cases were in children who were unvaccinated or not fully vaccinated.

-The COVID-19 pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more has brought vaccine hesitancy back to the forefront.
+The COVID-19 pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more has brought vaccine hesitancy back to the forefront.
 The first COVID-19 vaccine COVID-19 Vaccine Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
 COVID-19 is the disease caused by infection with the SARS-CoV-2 virus.
 There are multiple COVID-19 vaccines... read more received Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA) in December 2020.
 Since that time, hundreds of millions of Americans have received at least one COVID-19 vaccine dose.
 However, many people remain unvaccinated.
 Similar to other vaccine-preventable diseases, COVID-19 hospitalizations and deaths are much more common among unvaccinated people.
 In addition, serious side effects associated with COVID-19 vaccination are extremely rare (fewer than 10 cases per million vaccinations), including excessive blood clotting (thrombosis), low platelet levels (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
-Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ), and inflammation of the heart muscle (myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
-Myocarditis may be caused by many disorders, including infection, toxins and drugs that affect... read more ).
+Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ), and inflammation of the heart muscles (myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
+Myocarditis may be caused by many disorders, including infection, toxins and drugs that affect... read more and pericarditis Acute Pericarditis Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such... read more ).

 Some parents think that COVID-19 infection is not dangerous to children, but this is not the case.
 Although COVID-19 infection is typically milder in children than adults, it can cause serious problems and death.
-Millions of children in the United States have been infected during the pandemic, leading to more than 5,000 cases of the rare but serious multisystem inflammatory syndrome in children Symptoms of COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more (MIS-C) and hundreds of deaths.
+Millions of children in the United States have been infected during the pandemic, leading to more than 6,400 cases of the rare but serious multisystem inflammatory syndrome in children Symptoms COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more (MIS-C) and more than 50 deaths.
 As in adults, hospitalization is more frequent in unvaccinated versus vaccinated adolescents.
 Also, children may develop long-lasting problems (long COVID) even if the COVID-19 infection was mild or did not cause symptoms.

 Measles-mumps-rubella (MMR) vaccine and concerns about autism